High-Power Laser Therapy (HPLT / High-Intensity Laser): What It Treats and What to Expect

 BY AMIR AHMADI, PHD

 Quick answer.
-High-power laser therapy (also called Class 4 laser or photobiomodulation) uses red and near-infrared light to stimulate cellular repair in soft tissue.
+High-power laser therapy (also called high-intensity laser therapy, HPLT, HILT, or Class 4 laser) uses red and near-infrared light to stimulate cellular repair in soft tissue.
 The strongest published evidence is for tendinopathy: plantar fasciitis, tennis elbow, Achilles, and shoulder rotator cuff.
 It is not a stand-alone treatment.
 At Medstar, we use it inside a physiotherapy session to support hands-on care and an active loading plan, not to replace them.

 Patients ask us two questions about laser therapy more than any others.
 Does it actually do anything, and how is it different from the cold laser at the clinic down the street.
 Both are fair questions.
 The answers depend on the specific laser, the specific condition, and what the laser is doing inside the session, not on marketing claims about light.